Masthead4

 The User must comply with any notices that may be displayed in the kitchen with regard to the use of any appliances that may from time to time be provided for use in the kitchen.
 The Church reserves the right to prohibit use of any such appliance whether for reasons of safety or otherwise and gives no assurance that any particular appliance will always be available for the use of the User.

-10. Emergency contact
+13. Emergency contact

 As there is no landline telephone available in the Hall, the User must ensure that there is a charged mobile telephone available at all times during a Letting.

-11. Alcohol
+15. Alcohol

 No alcohol may be sold at the Hall save with the necessary licence, which it shall the responsibility of the User to obtain and the User shall in any event comply with all applicable legislation with regard to the sale of alcohol.

-12. Public performances
+16. Public performances and entertainment

-13. Advertisements
+18. Advertisements

 All publicity for events to be held in the Hall by the User must clearly display the name of the User and no advertisements may be displayed outside the Hall or the Church save with the prior consent of the Hall Lettings Manager and then only in such position and for such duration as the Hall Lettings Manager shall designate or agree.

-14. Nuisance
+19. Nuisance

 Under no circumstances shall the User cause any disturbance or nuisance (whether by way of noise or otherwise) to the owners and/or occupiers of any adjoining properties or to other occupiers or users of the remainder of the Building.

-15. Alterations
+20. Alterations

 No alterations of any description may be carried out by the User to the Hall during the Letting.
 In particular, no nails, screws, bolts or other fixings may be driven into the any part of the Hall.

-16. Damage caused during the Letting
+21. Damage caused during the Letting

 The User shall be responsible (and pay) for all damage caused to the Hall, or to its fixtures, furniture and effects caused during the Letting.